tickrates/docs/README.md

 ## Contributing & Community

 These docs are fully open-source.
-If you find outdated flags, inaccurate method descriptions, or better profiling techniques, submit a pull request on GitHub.
+If you find outdated or inacurate information, create a pull request or contact through discord: tickrates_

-To discuss server architecture, share configuration files, or get profiling input from other operators, join our Discord community.
+To become a part of the community or to seek help in all things server relatedm join our Discord community.

 * [Join the Tickrates Discord](https://discord.gg/YOUR_INVITE_LINK)